 Ravensberger, the jigsaw puzzle maker recently commissioned Helen to create a painting of Kinsale in order to print the image onto Jigsaws in early 2020.
 Her work is incredibly detailed and heartfelt.
 Helen’s art features in many collections both at home and abroad and can be purchased throughout the year in Galleries and through her Etsy shop online.

 Artist Elena Kotovenko

-Originally from Ukraine, Elena Kotovenko has been living in Ireland for the past 18years.
+Originally from Eastern Europe, Elena Kotovenko has been living in Ireland for the past 18years.
 Inspired by sublime Irish countryside, Elena likes to wander in places that are abandoned by people and claimed back by nature.
 Her work is always textured and three dimensional.
 Her other preferred style of painting is very similar to pointillist artists and is always executed with a vibrant palette of colours.
 However, her style of painting is always evolving and in a constant state of experimentation with materials, media, colour and style.
 Her recent pieces are dramatic and are more representative of the steampunk movement.
 She also runs children’s art classes from her garden studio as well as wine and paint nights for adults in various locations across Cork.
 More information is available on her facebook page; kotovenkoart.

 Artist Mary Murphy